belangeo/pyo/documentation/source/compiling.rst

 - `liblo <http://liblo.sourceforge.net/>`_ (0.32+)
 - `git <https://git-scm.com/>`_ (if you want the latest sources)

-Please note that under MacOS you will need to install the **Apple's developer tools** to compile pyo.
+Please note that under macOS you will need to install the **Apple's Developer Tools** to compile pyo.

 Getting sources
 ---------------